 input file directly to the parser.
 To print a list of available preprocessors to standard

-output, use “help” as preproc.
+output, use “help” as

--W options have two contrary forms: -W and name-Wno-.
-Only the
+options have two contrary forms: -W?name?

-non-default forms are shown here.name
+.
+Only the non-default forms are shown

-The warning options are handled in the order given on the command line, so if -w is followed by -Worphan-labels, all
+The warning options are handled in the order given on the command line, so if

-warnings are turned off except for
+, all warnings are turned off except for orphan-labels.

 This option causes Yasm to inhibit all warning messages.
 As discussed above, this option may be followed by other options to re-enable specified warnings.